-Ethical clothing – it can’t be done on a budget?
+Ethical fashion on a budget?
+Isn’t that an oxymoron?
+Shopping ethically can’t be done on a budget.
 Or can it?
-As a fairly thrifty mrs I like to think so: here are my top tips for shopping ethically without breaking the bank!
+As a fairly thrifty Mrs I like to think so: here are my top tips for shopping ethically without breaking the bank!

 Do The Ground Work

 It’s not really groundbreaking, but before you buy anything new have a good sort through your wardrobe.
 Donate any items of clothing you don’t wear to charity, repair any clothes that need a little fix, swap with friends, or sell your clothes online.

 It’s also a little-known fact that you can also donate worn-out clothes to charity shops.
 Just pop them in a separate bag marked rags, and the charity shop gets money for it from the rag trade.
 The rags then get recycled.

 Once you’ve had a good sort through your wardrobe, look at the items you have left.
 Now ask yourself if there is anything that you really need.
 Be really honest with yourself.
 Ask yourself if you really need the item, or if it is more of a want.

 If you do need any clothing, make a list (and stick to it!).
 At this stage, it’s also a good idea to set a budget.
 When shopping, particularly secondhand, it is easy to get caught up.
 A £5 top here, a £3 dress there, a £15 coat there – it all starts to add up.
 Set a firm budget and stick to it.

 The most ethical way to shop for the items you really need is to shop secondhand.
 There are quite a few ways that you can shop secondhand and buy ethical fashion on a budget:

 eBay is a second-hand clothing goldmine (some of the time!).
 I mostly love shopping on eBay.
 I’ve found so much good stuff on there (and at the same time a load of rubbish).
 As such I’ve put together a guide on tips for buying clothes on eBay to help you navigate its murky waters!